Beckhoff/TF2000_Server_Samples/Extensions/python/RandomValue/README.md

 and a configurable maximum.

 The initial maximum is 1000.
-New random numbers are returned by the `PythonRandomValue.RandomValue` symbol and are always smaller or equal to `PythonRandomValue.Config::maxRandom`.
+New random numbers are returned by the `PythonRandomValue.RandomValue` symbol and are always less than or equal to `PythonRandomValue.Config::maxRandom`.

 The extension configuration includes a single integer value